lisushka/secure-ec2/Part2/README.md

 1. Navigate back to the main console, and open the VPC management page.

-1. Open the 'Security groups' tab in the left sidebar, and click on the security group attached to the database (`public-sg` in this example).
+1. Open the 'Security groups' tab in the left sidebar, and click on the security group attached to the EC2 instance (`public-sg` in this example).

     ![AWS security groups](images/5-securitygroup.png)